gnebbia/vim_notes/README.md

 Remember that the Ctrl-r combination in insert mode allows us to insert the content of a register and the register `/` contains the last searched string.

+Notice that many times we will use the very magic mode `\v` in order to have a behaviour similar to POSIX Extended Regular Expressions (ERE) or *egrep*, or the very non magic mode `\V` to have a behaviour similar to `fgrep`, with the ability to use regex capabilities only by escaping every character.

 ## Navigate through the docs